GearSL/gitlab_dashboard/technical_documentation.md

 **PURPOSE:**
 Create dashboard for fast analyze tasks and the workload of the developers

+**LINKS:**
+1. We can use that NodeJS library https://www.npmjs.com/package/gitlab

 **TASK:**
 1. When logging in, the user must enter a username and password.
 Request example: